little-world/rust-course/projecta/02-expression-parser-arena.md

 # Arena-Based Expression Parser

-### Problem Statement
+#### Problem Statement

 Build a parser for arithmetic expressions, that uses arena (bump) allocation.
-This demonstrates how arena allocation can dramatically speed up programs that create many small objects.
-Wew go from simple expression enums to lexer to parser
+This demonstrates how arena allocation can speed up programs that create many small objects.
+We will go from simple expression enums to lexer to parser

----
 **Key Learning Points**:
 - ASTs represent program structure as trees
 - Lexers simplify parsing by handling character-level details
 - Recursive descent is an intuitive parsing technique
 - Grammar structure encodes operator precedence
-- Arena allocation can dramatically speed up tree construction
+- Arena allocation can speed up tree construction

----

-### Use Cases
+#### Use Cases

 **When you need this pattern**:
 1. **Compiler frontends**: Lexer tokens, AST nodes, symbol table entries